csariyildiz/csariyildiz.github.io/_posts/technical/english-english/2023-01-06-sample-thesis-structure.md

   - Academy
 ---

-This is a guide for a graduate thesis structure.
+This was a very simple outline for my graduate thesis structure.
 Hope you find it useful!

 * General Volume And Initial Notes
 * Thesis Structure